mennooo/orclapex-ig-set-column-values/README.md

 # orclapex-ig-set-column-values
 An Oracle APEX Plug-in to set column values just like the native `Set Value` Dynamic Action.
 No JavaScript is required anymore.

+You can set values using a:
+* Static Value
+* JavaScript Expression
+* SQL Statement
+* PL/SQL Function Body
+* Dialog Return Item
+* PL/SQL Expression

+Examples for each of the above is given in the help section of the plugin.

 ## Adding the dynamic action on your page

 **The triggering element has to be the Interactive Grid**